minkezhang/jekyll-mini/_posts/README.md

   - /path/to/new/link.html

 # Custom fields.
 author: key       # References site.data.authors.
+image_small: url  # Optionally used for collections.
 image: url
 preview: >-
   Manually written excerpt of the content.